misken/python_excel_ite/response_to_r1.md

 submodule course webpage.
 I've added screenshots of these objectives so that readers can see how the objectives are presented to the students.

-As for assessment, in the final section of the paper, *Classroom experience and the future*, we described and made available for download an assignment that we have used for assessment of this material.
+As for assessment, in the section of the paper entitled, *Software availability and classroom use*, we describe and make available for download an assignment that we have used for assessment of this material.
 It covers all aspects of the EwP module.

 **Comment 6**